-The UTPNCM Award of Merit.
+The UTPNCM Award of Merit

 The UTPNCM Award of Merit is awarded to the graduating UTPNCM cadet attaining the highest standards of proficiency in the four components of the RMC programme.
 (Spring)

-The Class of 78 - Dr. Walter S. Avis UTPNCM Honour Shield.
-The UTPNCM Honour Shield is presented annually to the UTPNCM graduate who has contributed most to the positive development of the UTPNCM squadron.
+The Class of 78 - Dr. Walter S. Avis UTPNCM Honour Shield

+The UTPNCM Honour Shield is presented annually to the UTPNCM graduate who has contributed most to the positive development of the UTPNCM squadron, during the entire time at RMC as determined by a Secret ballot of the Members of the UTPNCM squadron.

 The UTPNCM Honour Shield is co-sponsored by the UTPNCM graduating Class of 1978 and by Mrs. W.S.
 Avis in memory of Dr. Walter S. Avis who was Dean of the Canadian Forces Military College during 1974-80 and a strong supporter of the squadron.
 (Spring)

-Canadian Forces Military College Medals and Awards (graduating student).
+Canadian Forces Military College Academic Awards (graduating student)

 A medal is awarded annually in each of Honours Arts, Honours Science, and Engineering to the graduating student entering CFMC with Advanced Standing who, having First Class Distinction, stands highest in the course of study, provided that an overall average of Second Class Distinction without failures or conditions was maintained in the Third Year.
 (Spring)